nicholasdille/container-slides/020_advanced/160_dockerfile/slides.template.md

 --

-## Container with build tooling 2/
+## Container with build tooling 2/5

 All developers should use the correct/same build tooling

 ### Ignore the container image

-Build targets are used for tasks

-XXX
+Building an image is a non-goal

+`Dockerfile` as declarative description of build process

 --

-## Container with build tooling 3/
+## Container with build tooling 3/5

-All developers shoulduse the correct/same build tooling
+All developers should use the correct/same build tooling

 ### Mount instead of copy

-XXX
+No need for duplication

+Use the same sources

 ```Dockerfile
 FROM base AS build